loraradoycheva/hedonometer-project/README.md

 | strife | 4.02 | 1.8349 |
 | abyss | 4.1 | 1.7108 |

+Several words in the labMT lexicon show high standard deviations.
+This means raters disagree on their emotional tone.
+This is especially visible in political and geographic terms.
+"American" scores 6.74 while "communist" scores 4.32, "arab" 4.50 and "palestinians" 4.50.
+This reflects the cultural assumptions of the lexicon's raters, predominantly American Mechanical Turk workers, rather than a neutral baseline.
+Western regions score higher too: "western" scores 6.10 while "mideast" scores only 4.82.
+Proper names like "trump" (stddev 1.71) and "clinton" (stddev 1.58) show high disagreement as their emotional charge depends entirely on political perspective.
+"Liberal" (stddev 2.17) and "republican" (stddev 1.92) show the highest disagreement of all.
+For a corpus of World news headlines dealing with geopolitics and political actors, this introduces systematic bias into the happiness scores and undermines the lexicon's claim to neutrality.

 # Limitations of the hedonometer
 1. Static Word Meanings - The instrument does not account for words with multiple meanings (polysemi).
 While the researchers argue that such error is overridden by the massive dataset, it remains a limitation for fine-grained analysis.